KOOKIIEStudios/Max_Feeder/README.md

 |---|---|---|
 | Python | 3.6.12 | 3.6.12 |

-NOTE: Please do **not** use Python versions other than 3.6 because:
+NOTE: Please do **not** use Python versions older than 3.6 because:
 1. f-strings are used - *requires 3.6 or newer*
-2. Discord.py library is used - *requires 3.6 or older*

 ## How to Use
 *This assumes you already have a bot added to the Azure server*